ailict/regex-email/README.md

 ### Anchors
 The anchor `^` searches for any string starting with what follows the anchor, in the case of the email validator regex, that would be any string that begins with `([a-z0-9_\.-]+)`.
 Our regex also ends with a common anchor `$` which matches any string ending in what precedes that anchor, in this case `([a-z\.]{2,6})`.

-The entire expression is surrounded by flags, which we'll get to in a moment, but are indicated by `/(regex)/` and potentially a letter.
-When evaluating a regex, the anchors will be inside of the flags.
+The entire expression is surrounded by two backslashes, which we'll get to when we discuss flags, but are indicated by `/(regex)/` and potentially a letter outside of the backslash; when evaluating a regex, the anchors will be inside of the backslash characters.

 ### Quantifiers